cran/kindisperse/README.md

 estimate of the neighbourhood area.
 Importantly, we need this estimate to get around the sex-biased disersal in this species.

 Let’s define a life cycle.
-Pouch & nest young are still completely dependent on the mother, so will show no independent dispersal.
+Pouch and nest young are still completely dependent on the mother, so will show no independent dispersal.
 We start our description of a single intergenerational breeding cycle with the juvenile stage, followed by breeding.
-We will break down the ‘mother’ lifestage into ‘gestation’ & ‘pouch’.
+We will break down the ‘mother’ lifestage into ‘gestation’ and ‘pouch.’

 So, our basic breeding cycle will be something like: juvenile –&gt;
 breeding –&gt; gestation –&gt; pouch.

 What kinship categories do we expect to see in *Antechinus* populations?
-Let’s break this down by degree:
+Let’s break this down by order:

-#### First degree kinship
+#### First order kinship

-Within this category we have the `PO` & `FS` classes.
-Full siblings share the same mother, & the fathers only mate during one breeding cycle, so we can expect all full siblings to be part of the same cohort, & FS phased disperal to begin in the juvenile phase, as offspring leave the nest.
+Within this category we have the `PO` and `FS` classes.
+Full sibs share the same mother, and the fathers only mate during one breeding cycle, so we can expect all full sibs to be part of the same cohort, and FS phased disperal to begin in the juvenile phase, as offspring leave the nest.

-#### Second degree kinship
+#### Second order kinship

 The `HS` kinship class can be generated by a male mating with multiple females, or a female mating with multiple males.
 Both of these have